xmos/xscope_fileio/doc/00_quickstart.rst

 The host application responds to |xscope_fileio| API calls in the firmware code, reading/writing to the host file system.
 For doing so it uses known probes to communicate with the host app.
 These probes can be found in the ``config.xscope`` file.

-The diagram of the system architecture can be shown in :ref:`Figure 1 <fig-system-architecture>`.
+The diagram of the system architecture appears in :ref:`Figure 1 <fig-system-architecture>`.

 .. _fig-system-architecture:
 .. figure:: ./imgs/arch.png